Popcore/verisart/README.md

 The above will generate a docker image and container available at http://0.0.0.0:9091

 ## Quick Start
+To quickly see and test how the app works and what functionalities it exposes follow the steps below.
-For simplicity the example above use `curl`.
-The same can be achieved using similar tools.
+For simplicity the examples use `curl`, but the same result can be achieved using similar tools.

+0 - Ensure the application is up and running.

-1- The first thing to do in order to consume the api is to generate users.
+1- The first thing to do in order to consume the API is to generate users.
 ```
 # user 1
 curl -X POST -d '{"email": "user1@email.com", "name": "joe"}' http://0.0.0.0:9091/users